NBISweden/workshop-reproducible-research/docs/jupyter.md

 ssh <your-user-name>@rackham1.uppmax.uu.se
 ```

-* Activate the conda environment you created then run `python` to start python console.
+* Create/activate a conda environment containing `jupyter` then run `python` to
+  start a python console.
 Type:

 ```python
 import IPython.lib
 IPython.lib.passwd()
 ```
-* Enter some password and then save the line starting with `'sha1:'`
+* Enter some password and then copy the line starting with `'sha1:'`
 * Create a config file named _e.g._ `my_jupyter_config.py` and add this to it:
 ```python
 c = get_config()